NamPE286/ChallengeListVN-API/README.md

 ```

 ## Responses
-If an invalid request is submitted, or other error occurs, CLVN-api returns only HTTP status code.
+If an invalid request is submitted, or other error occurs, CLVN-api returns error HTTP status code and message if possible.
 Otherwise, CLVN-api returns the JSON representation of the resources created or edited.

 ## Status Codes
 Please reference to this link https://developer.mozilla.org/en-US/docs/Web/HTTP/Status